A Top-Ranked City

 Charlottesville was the filming location for 1991 movie, "True Colors" (which focuses on friends from law school) and 1995 movie, "Major Payne."
 The nearby Miller School was the location for "Toy Soldiers."

 Charlottesville and its surrounding areas have their share of celebs, including Sissy Spacek, Dwayne "The Rock" Johnson and Howie Long; authors John Grisham, Tami Hoag (mysteries), Jan Karon (the Mitford series), and Rita Mae Brown (Sneaky Pie Brown mysteries); and former poet laureate Rita Dove.

 Georgia O'Keefe called Charlottesville home during the summers of 1913 through 1916 when she taught art at the University.
 Her mother moved to Charlottesville in 1909 and O'Keefe lived with her on and off beginning in 1912.

-Presidents Thomas Jefferson, James Madison and James Monroe all called Charlottesville or its environs home, as did explorer Meriwether Lewis.
+Presidents Thomas Jefferson, James Madison and James Monroe all called Charlottesville or nearby environs home, as did explorer Meriwether Lewis.

 The Dave Matthews Band put in its time as a college band in Charlottesville and some of its band members still call the town home.
 DMB manager Coran Capshaw is a major real estate developer in Charlottesville.